"Between sovereign states there can be no last resort except war." - Hannah Arendt

 - Samuel Huntington

 Americans seek to change the world and remain distinct from it.
-They energetically export their religious views, yet they officially support secularism.
+They have energetically exported their religious views, even as they have often officially supported secularism.
 Americans denounce imperialism and coercion, yet they are accused of building a global empire and wielding astounding military power.
-And above all these tensions, Americans exert unparalleled influence and power in a globalized, increasingly democratic world that they helped create, yet they fret about relative decline and entertain plans for retrenchment and isolation.
-This course seeks to analyze how Americans view and pursue their relationship with the world as well as the foundations and conduct of their foreign policy.
+Above all these tensions, Americans exert unparalleled influence and power in a globalized world that they helped create, yet they fret about relative decline and entertain plans for retrenchment and nationalism.
+This course analyzes the historical trajectory of US foreign policy as well as its recent manifestations.
 It considers the institutions and offices, interests and political culture, and the international challenges (including security, economic and humanitarian issues) that shape American foreign policy outcomes.

 In the distant lands the battle rages,